jdjakub/papers/prog-2022/prog22-manuscript.md

 Ultimately, at the hardware level, computers are primitive calculating machines.
 They require a full and exact specificiation of the instructions to run.
 Ever since the 1940s, programmers have envisioned that some form of "automatic programming" will alleviate the need for tediously specifying details at this level.
 While this level still remains today, many aspects of the task of "programming" can and have been *automated.*

 Automation can take a number of forms.
-Extracting common functionality into a library may be merely good use of *factoring of complexity* (Section \ref{factoring-of-complexity}), but to the user of the library, this may appear as automation.
+Extracting common functionality into a library may be merely good use of *factoring* (Section \ref{examples-flattening-and-factoring}), but to the user of the library, this may appear as automation.
 In high-level programming languages, many details are also omitted; those are filled in by the compiler.
 Finally, the program may also be executed by a more sophisticated runtime that fills in details not specified explicitly, such as when running an SQL query or using a logic programming system like Prolog.

 ### Remark: notations
 Even with high-level of automation, programming involves manipulating some program notation.
 In high-level functional or imperative programming languages, the programmer writes code that typically has clear operational meaning.
 When using more declarative programming like SQL, Prolog or Datalog, the meaning of a program is still unambiguous, but it is not defined operationally---there is a (more or less deterministic) inference engine that solves the problem based on the provided description.
 Finally, systems based on *programming by example* step even further away from having clear operational meaning---the program may be simply a collection of sample inputs and outputs, from which a (typically non-deterministic) engine infers the concrete steps of execution.